jonathanezeugo/leaflet-challenge/README.md

 ### Our Basic Visualization

-The finalized app has been deployed to github page.
+The finalized webpage/app has been deployed to github page.
 Click [here](https://jonathanezeugo.github.io/leaflet-challenge/index.html) to view the rendered page.

 ### Proceedure
 The first task was to visualize an earthquake data set.